Antonio Manetti: The Fat Woodworker

-The Fat Woodworker or Fat Woodcarver (IT.: Novella del Grasso Legnajulo) is a humorous book in the beffe tradition.
-The book tells the tale of a cruel and juvenile prank played on a woodworker named Manetto by Filipo Brunelleschi.
+The Fat Woodworker or Fat Woodcarver (IT.: Novella del Grasso Legnajulo) is a humorous story in the beffe tradition.
+It tells the tale of a cruel and juvenile prank played on a woodworker named Manetto by Filipo Brunelleschi.

 The story is set in the year 1409 in Florence around influential men of the public life.
 The tale introduces the reader to the social scene of artists and artisanal workers in Florence, while setting up Brunelleschi as a questionable hero.
 These men often eat dinner together, but one night a woodworker named Manetto is absent from the group.
 The men interpret this as a slight by Manetto, who is described as having a simple mind.
 The men decide to play a prank on Manetto as a punishment for his refusal of the dinner invitation.
 Filipo Brunelleschi comes up with the idea to convince Manetto that he has become another person, after convincing the other men that he is simple enough to believe this.

 Brunelleschi goes about his plan and is able to convince Manetto that he has indeed become another person.
 The story follows Manetto's internal confusion while focusing on the psychological aspects of the prank on the woodworker.
 At the end of the story, Manetto goes to Hungary and comes back to Florence on several occasions.
 He has gained a deeper understanding of the meaning of self and even smiles when Brunelleschi finally reveals himself as the mastermind some years later.
 Instead of focusing on the cruelty of the joke, the story focuses on how the prank has benefitted Manetto.